 Monitoring wild mountain gorillas is rather the adrenalin rush.
 Every year, thousands of tourists come down on this small corner of central Africa in the hope of seeing these famous and critically threatened animals in their natural habitat.
 Of the approximated 880 that continue to be in the wild, half are found in Uganda’s Bwindi Impenetrable National Park, with the rest living in neighboring Democratic Republic of Congo and Rwanda.

-But unlike other African wildlife–.
-Most generally seen from the comfortable boundaries of a jeep–.
-Hanging out with these primates in their domain is a trip that needs to not be become part of too gently.
+But unlike other African wildlife– most generally seen from the comfortable boundaries of a jeep– hanging out with these primates in their domain is a trip that needs to not be become part of too gently.

 Continuously on the move trying to find fresh grazing, locating them requires strenuous trekking with damp jungle and, sometimes, along high mountain ridges to altitudes of 2,000 meters.
 Bulletproof by name, impenetrable by nature: hiking in Bwindi is a challenge.

 In addition to the substantial physical investment, tracking gorillas likewise sustains substantial costs.
-Seeing these gentle giants doesn't come economical.
+Seeing these gentle giants does not come economical.
 Highly sought-after permits are needed and should be acquired beforehand.
 An optimum of 64 are released each day with each costing US$ 500 (Dh1,837): a fee that goes toward gorilla conservation, the upkeep of Uganda’s national parks and assisting the regional community.

 Protecting the gorillas is paramount.
 Groups are restricted to a maximum of eight individuals and time with the gorillas is strictly limited to one hour.
 But that’s not all.
-Long prior to any traveler can get close, each gorilla household goes through an intense, two-year period of habituation to ensure that they're comfy with human company and safe to be around.
+Long prior to any traveler can get close, each gorilla household goes through an intense, two-year period of habituation to ensure that they are comfy with human company and safe to be around.

-“No traveler has actually ever been hurt by a gorilla,”.
-States Mathias, reassuringly.
+“No traveler has actually ever been hurt by a gorilla,” states Mathias, reassuringly.
 “However they do often charge.
 It’s taken place to me.
 A silverback once stopped so near me that I might smell his breath.”.

-The world has actually been intrigued by these enigmatic animals–.
-Which share 96 per cent of their DNA with us–.
-Given that a German army officer came across them in 1902 while out mountain climbing up.
+The world has actually been intrigued by these enigmatic animals– which share 96 per cent of their DNA with us– given that a German army officer came across them in 1902 while out mountain climbing up.